energyquantified/eq-python-client/docs/userguide/terminology.rst

 (more on resolutions below).
 It tells you the time step (hourly, 15-minute, daily, etc.) and timezone for data in the curve.

+The attribute :ref:`subscription <subscription>` tells you what kind of subscription gives you access to the curve.

 **Curve types**

 Another essential detail is the ``curve_type`` attribute.
 This attribute